AlwIkigai/minitalk/README.md

 The 0 or
 The 8 bits will then be constructed to a character.

+struct sigaction sa
+sa.sa_handler
+sa.sa_flags
+sigemptyset

 how to use bitwise operation.
   >> shifting the bit to the right. this operation removes the bits from the right.
       For example, if you left shift 0000 0101 (which represents 5) by 2 positions, you get 0001 0100 (which represents 20).

-  << shifting to the bit to the left. this operation adds zero to the right.
+>  > << shifting to the bit to the left. this operation adds zero to the right.
       For example, if you right shift 0001 0100 (which represents 20) by 2 positions, you get 0000 0101 (which represents 5).
-  | the or operation
+>  > | the or operation
-  & the & operator
+>  > & the & operator

-  However